Chimoney/chimoney-community-projects/README.md

 - make your changes
 - and open a pull request.

-Be sure to include a clear description and follow the project folder structure; all contributions go into the `submissions/` directory, with your specific contribution placed in its relevant subfolder (e.g.
+Be sure to include a clear description and follow the project folder structure; all contributions go into the submissions/ directory, with your specific contribution placed in its relevant subfolder, for example:

-- articles in the `articles/` folder
+- Articles in the articles/ folder
-- SDKs in the `SDKs/` folder
+- SDKs in the SDKs/ folder

-).

 You can also read the full [Contribution Guidelines](/CONTRIBUTING.md) here to understand how to contribute effectively.